dragonflyoss/console/CONTRIBUTING.md

 ## postman mock server step

 ### 1. Install postman
-3.1 First of all, your installation of postman https://www.postman.com/downloads
+3.1 First of all, your installation of postman https://www.postman.com/downloads .

 ### 2. Import API

-If you need to use mock server, please import the API https://raw.githubusercontent.com/dragonflyoss/Dragonfly2/main/api/manager/swagger.yaml , as shown in the figure.
+If you need to use mock server, please import the API https://raw.githubusercontent.com/dragonflyoss/Dragonfly2/main/api/manager/swagger.yaml ，as the picture shows.

-Or you can also use the official Postman documentation API:https://learning.postman.com/docs/integrations/available-integrations/working-with-openAPI/
+Or you can also use the official Postman documentation API:https://learning.postman.com/docs/integrations/available-integrations/working-with-openAPI/ .

 ![](/docs/images/postman1.png)